abcdesktopio/docs/opsdocs/docs/faq/adopters.md

 # FAQ Adopter

-## Who is using abcdesktop.io projets ?
+## Who is using abcdesktop.io projet ?

 Here are some of the organizations we know are using abcdesktop.io.